pbpuckett3/mci-pattern-wp/docs/MCI_Whitepaper_Puckett.md

 **Phase 2: Orchestration (Kubernetes)**

 Decomposition created a new problem: managing hundreds of services across thousands of containers.
-The solution was a control plane, Kubernetes, that handled scheduling, scaling, self-healing, and service discovery.
+The solution was a control plane — Kubernetes — that handled scheduling, scaling, self-healing, and service discovery.
 The control plane abstracted infrastructure complexity, letting developers focus on services rather than servers.

 **AI is following the same path:**